Name: Joseph Pettet

 (1792-1887) (1795-1855) (c1830)

 Does my Joseph Pettet fit into that family?
-In a quick word--no. Elijah's
+In a one word, no, unless he

 - Elijah (c1820-1881) m Susanna Moore